 The representation of women and the proportion of women in individual positions in the SAS is an important, but not the only, indicator of the state of GE.
 In 2020, women accounted for 54% of all SAS employees.
 However, this ratio is not reflected equally at all levels.
-As in other EU countries, the phenomenon of the 'leaky pipeline' is also emerging at the SAS.
-While women dominate in non-scientific positions (other staff, professional staff with a full secondary education and professional staff with a university degree) (up to 71 %), this predominance drops to 57 % in the case of professional staff (research and development staff) and 44 % in the case of scientific staff).
+As in other EU countries18, the phenomenon of the 'leaky pipeline' is also emerging at the SAS.
+While women dominate in non-scientific positions (other staff, professional staff with a full secondary education and professional staff with a university degree) (up to 71 %), this predominance drops to 57 % in the case of professional staff (research and development staff) and 44 % in the case of scientific staff (scientific staff).

-&lt;sup>17 We are presenting the approved version of GEP at SAS from December 2021.
+17 We are presenting the approved version of GEP at SAS from December 2021.
 In the next version, data from the whole audit will be considered, together with the first insights from the monitoring.

-&lt;sup>18 Dubois-Shaik, F. & Fusulier, B. (Eds.).
+18 Dubois-Shaik, F. & Fusulier, B. (Eds.).
 (2015).
 Academic Careers and Gender Inequality: Leaky Pipeline and Interrelated Phenomena in Seven European Countries.
 University of Trento, Via Calepina.
-Available https://eige.europa.eu/sites/default/files/garcia working paper 5 academic careers gender inequality. pdf
+Available https://eige.europa.eu/sites/default/files/garcia_working_paper_5_academic_careers_gender_inequality.pdf

-Figure 6: The so-called leaky pipeline: representation of women and men in different positions at the SAS
+Figure 6: The so-called leaky pipeline: representation of women and men in differentpositions at the SAS